-- Avoid uploading or downloading large pictures or video files, as these can quickly consume your allowance.
+- Avoid uploading or downloading large pictures or video files if you are using mobile data, as these can quickly consume your allowance.

 - Turn off automatic app updates before you travel abroad, and set your phone up to manually rather than automatically retrieve emails and attachments.